hhanh00/docs/content/maya_protocol/index.md

 and create a zcash service that also has the `zcash-client`.

+In order to reduce the rebuilding of docker images, `zcash-client` sits in its own container and
+`zcashd` comes from the official image (if there is one).

 This is similar to the deployment of other chains such as LTC, DOGE, etc.